To take advantage of the valuable time given by early warnings, hospitals must develop meticulous earthquake response protocols.

 Another question interviewees raised: should warnings be delivered uniformly to all units?
 Phone messages may not be received in a timely fashion in hospital “quiet zones” in which personnel do not check their phones.
 Warnings could be communicated more subtly depending upon the characteristics of each unit.
 Mechanisms like flashing lights might be appropriate for some sections, whereas loudspeakers may be best for others, interviewees note.
 Such considerations could reduce stress on patients and allow for more orderly execution of necessary protocols.

 For taking (protective) action, one of Vaiciulyte’s interviewees noted that an EEW system must link to protective action to ensure the patients’ safety.
-One key area where the few seconds or minutes that EEW offers could truly help are micro-protocols for various hospital units.
+One key area where the few seconds that EEW offers could truly help are micro-protocols for various hospital units.
 For instance, in laboratories that contain pathogens, EEW could prompt swift storage.
 In intensive care units, EEW could provide time needed for setting brakes on beds or wheelchairs and securing objects that may fall.
 Oxygen tanks, which can explode if incorrectly handled or damaged, can be properly secured.
 A California interviewee, on the other hand, noted that staff play a crucial role in post-earthquake assistance, raising the question: whose safety should be prioritized?

 Disaster risk reduction professionals Vaiciulyte interviewed emphasized that EEWs are only as effective as the protocols used in conjunction with them.
 This is because human behavior in a crisis is always variable.
 For example, in the situation describe above from Mexico City in which a weak earthquake alert received by a visitor was followed by shouting from nurses, “no evacuation took place, no earthquake was felt, [and] there were also no protective actions taken,” Vaiciulyte wrote.
 This situation highlights the need for having specific guidelines for evacuation.